-To begin the term, we will walk from Columbia University through Harlem to East Harlem (passing Strivers Row, Astor Row, Sugar Hill Apartments, and Dunbar Apartments), across the Harlem River, and up the Grand Concourse to the site.
-Each studio will undertake an analytical investigation of the urban and of typology through issues associated with urban morphology and infrastructural development.
-The studio will focus on the neighborhoods of East Harlem and the South Bronx, including: Marcus Garvey Park; the 125th "Main Street"; Park Avenue and the elevated Metro-North rail line; Harlem River Drive and Greenway; multiple bridges; Port Morris; Randall's Island; and the Grand Concourse.
-From this exercise, each student will have the opportunity to reverse the working methodology to the studio, looking at housing from the outside in.
-Each student will learn new lessons and gain new insight into the larger area of the housing site.
+To begin the term, we will walk from Columbia University, through Harlem to East Harlem passing Strivers Row, Astor Row, Sugar Hill Apartments, Dunbar Apartments, across the Harlem River, and up the Grand Concourse to the site.
+Each studio will undertake an analytical investigation of the urban, typology, through issues associated with urban morphology, and infrastructural development.
+The studio will focus on the neighborhoods of East Harlem and the South Bronx, which include Marcus Garvey Park, the 125th Main Street , Park Avenue and the elevated Metro-North Rail line, Harlem River Drive and Greenway, to the multiple bridges, Port Morris, Randall s Island, and the Grand Concourse.
+From this exercise, each student will have the opportunity to reverse the working methodology to the studio looking at